Siegfried Charoux RA

 -

-Siegfried Charoux R.A.
-(1896–1967) was a renowned Hungarian and British sculptor, painter and caricaturist.
-Following the rise of Nazism, Charoux fled Austria in 1935 due to growing hostility towards his left-wing political views.
-Settling in England, Charoux was initially interned on the Isle of Man in 1940 as a so-called 'enemy alien,' while being listed for execution on Hitler’s Black Book.
+Following the rise of Nazism, Charoux fled Austria in 1935 due to growing hostility towards his left-wing political views and his Jewish wife Margarethe.
+Settling in England, Charoux was interned on the Isle of Man in 1940 as a so-called ‘enemy alien,’ while being listed for execution on Hitler’s Black Book.

 In 1951, he produced one of the most well-known Festival of Britain sculptures: an extraordinary monumental piece called The Islanders which was displayed on the South Bank.
+His sculpture Judge (1962) was installed in the Queen’s Court at the Royal Courts of Justice, where it remains to date.

 Cal Smith Gallery presents five exceptional pieces by Siegfried Charoux, as part of a wider collection of works by Émigré Artists.